wh-alice/mig_visualstudio/vs/code-quality/ca2111--pointers-should-not-be-visible.md

 ---
-title: "CA2111: Pointers should not be visible | testtitle" ms.custom: ""
+title: "CA2111: Pointers should not be visible" ms.custom: ""
 ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"